notuntoward/ref/obsidian/Obsidian Share Vault/lit/lit_notes/Kahan13ideologyMotivatedReasoning.md

 %% begin Obsidian Notes %%
 ___

-I haven't read this but..
+I haven't read this but...

 ### Also
 - kind of related: [[Watmough23populistEndPoland]]
 ___
 %% end Obsidian Notes %%